wyp1125/DNN-Precision-Medicine/README.md

-# Python-Deep-Learning-Toolset
+# Python-DNN-DataFrame
-Python programs for applying deep neural network models to new datasets.
+Python programs for applying deep neural network models to new datasets in the form of pandas data frames.
 New datasets should be divided into a training and a testing CSV file.
-Data should be organized in NumPy DataFrame format, with first row being variable/feature names and last column being label.
+Data should be organized in pandas DataFrame format, with first row being variable/feature names and last column being label.
 Categorical values should show characters rahter than numbers.

 1) divide_train_test.py.